 The xmcImportFunction command supports C/C++ function using std::complex<T> or hls::x_complex<T> types.
-However, your code must meet specific requirements as explained in Using Complex Types.
+For more details, see the explanation in Using Complex Types.

 If the input of an imported function is a 1d array, the tool can perform some automatic mappings between the input signal and the function argument.
 For example, if the function argument is a[10], then the connected signal in Model Composer can be either a vector of size 10, or a row or column matrix of size 1x10 or 10x1.